-The School District receives approximately 61% of its operating budget from Beaufort County property taxes.
-The remaining 38% is received from the State; 54% of which is funded through sales tax reimbursement as a part of Act 388.
-Due to a change in the Education Finance Act (EFA) funding formula, as well as our increase in enrollment, this has caused the District's state support to increase over the past three years.
+The School District receives approximately 62% of its operating budget from Beaufort County property taxes.
+The remaining 33% is received from the State; 60% of which is funded through sales tax reimbursement as a part of Act 388.
 Prior to enactment of Act 388 in 2006, our local support was as high as 91%.
 Any fluctuations in the economy could have a direct impact on educational funding.
 Because of this it continues to be important to pay close attention to revenue streams in fiscal year 2017 and future years to determine whether cost reductions will be required in the event revenues drop below budget.